 To thrive in this career, real estate agents need to excel at networking and establishing relationships.
 They should also be comfortable working long hours since prospective clients frequently want to visit properties outside typical office hours.

 The number of sold properties has a direct impact on the payment; the more they sell, the higher the salary will be.
-But on average, real estate agents can earn around $95,000.
-Highly experienced agents might make even more, up to nearly $190,000.
+But on average, real estate agents earn $58,960 per year.
+However, since it’s a sales-oriented occupation, adept professionals can easily earn six figures.

 #8.
 Sound Engineer